ArqiesAr/FFmpeg-Kit-Python/README.md

-# FFmpegKit for Python - V6.0.2
+# FFmpegKit for Python - V6.0.2 (broken, working on a fix)

 `FFmpegKit` is a collection of tools to use `FFmpeg` in `Android` applications.